High-dimensional regression with potential prior information on variable importance: Introduction

 Another example of potential prior information being available concerns regression on lagged times series data when estimating autoregressive processes.
 It is natural to assumed that the importance of the historical data typically decreases with increasing lag, though seasonality considerations may also be incorporated into a final ordering among the predictors.
 An a priori ordering or partial ordering on variables could arise for many other reasons, and in this paper we will focus on the more general question of how such information can be used to improve the final fit.

 One approach to incorporating this information involves modifying the Lasso penalty term allowing individual tuning parameters $\lambda_j$ to be applied to each variable, $\sum_{j=1}^p \lambda_j | \beta_j|$, the idea being to place a smaller penalty on those coefficients believed to be more important.
 Manual reweighting of the penalty terms is computationally very attractive since it is no more difficult to compute than the Lasso \eqref{eq:lasso}, for which there exist very fast and reliable algorithms that include this functionality \citep{friedman2010regularization}. \citet{nardi2011autoregressive} study this approach in the autoregressive model setting.
 Motivated primarily by the time-lagged regression example, \citet{tibshirani2016ordered} propose an alternative approach involving fitting the Lasso with a monotonicity constraint imposed on the coefficients with respect to the natural ordering.

 Whilst these approaches can take great advantage of an informative ordering, one potential drawback is that when the ordering is uninformative, their performance can suffer substantially.
 Indeed, the numerical results in \citet{tibshirani2016ordered} suggest that the practitioner pays a large price for supplying a randomised ordering. \citet{micchelli2010family} consider a general norm-based penalty framework that includes, as an example, a penalty applied to groups \citep{yuan2006model} which respect a specified ordering but are data-dependent.
 Such an approach, while less aggressive than a monotonicity constraint on the coefficients or a reweighting of the penalty, can still suffer if the ordering is unhelpful.
-In addition, both this and the approach of \citet{tibshirani2016ordered} are much more computationally involved than a regular Lasso regression, and less suited to the sort of large-sale settings we have in mind here.
+In addition, both this and the approach of \citet{tibshirani2016ordered} are much more computationally involved than a regular Lasso regression, and less suited to the sort of large-scale settings we have in mind here.